Underdisc/DigiPenSemesterCurrent/Class/CS/300/Assignment/Project/README.txt

 - When you compile, whether it's in release or debug, MAKE SURE TO USE 32-bit(x86).
 - When you run the application, there is an ImGui window with a "Help" collapsing header at the top.
 Click that and it should explain everything needed to understand how to use the interface.
-I added and changed a lot of things, so make sure to check it out.
 The window is entirely resizable as well.
 If you can't see this section, maximize the entire Windows window and adjust the ImGui window.

+a.5 Grading Criteria
+- On startup, the program will create an image called "normal_map.png" in Project/Working/Resource/Texture.
+This is the normal map generated from the specular map.
+- To view the t's & b's, look in the mesh tab of the main window.
+To apply texture & normal mapping, open the material editor and select the appropriate checkboxes.

 b.
 Everything should work except the Gouraud and Blinn shaders.
 They are still there, but since they were not necessary for this assignment, I didn't worry